-Some people with depression take prescription antidepressant medication as a way to manage the condition.
-To benefit from antidepressants and stay well while using them, taking the dosage the doctor recommends is important.
+Some people with depression take prescription antidepressant medication to manage the condition.
+As overdosing on antidepressants is possible, taking the dosage the doctor recommends is important.

 If a person takes too many antidepressants, they can overdose.
 Some of the symptoms of an antidepressant overdose may include nausea, vomiting, and blurred vision.